Developer Guide

 Alternative 2: Allow users to

-by all attributes, e.g. delete by name, age, postal, etc., similar to theedit
+deleteby all attributes, e.g. delete by name, age, postal, etc., similar to theeditandfindcommands.- Pros:

 If necessary, they can be accomplished by